 Let's talk Rudiments.
 Are they important?
-Time to ruffle the feathers again.

 Before I make anyone upset, I just want to say that rudiments have their benefits.
 They serve a purpose and they are good to know, but I think they have their time and place.
 If you're a drum line guy you're probably going to be playing a lot of rudiments, but as a worship drummer, I don't feel it is as important to spend time digging into them.